 One key question is how to sustain the social energy of the women’s movement through a pandemic, as more women stay home as caregivers, often with a loss of income.

 The Red Feminista de Maldonado has been hosting free feminist lunches on weekends, during which women and children show up to take home a hot chocolate and a sandwich or a meal, others come by with bread or pastries to share.
 Even though they are outdoors and don’t have seating or carry out group activities, these activities are criminalized by local police.

 “As soon as we start the meal, the operations start, it’s impressive: the police trucks go by, the motorcycles and the vans,” said Fabiana Rado, who lives in the Kennedy neighborhood where the lunches take place.
 “So in order to avoid trouble, we give things that folks can take away.”

 The women in the Minervas collective have also come together to create a fund to support those who have lost employment as well as collecting and distributing clothing, food and supplies and running a community hot lunch.
 They continue to carry out consciousness raising activities online, as well as noise demos, during which they bang pots and pans to protest violence from quarantine.

 On May 1st, members of dozens of feminist collectives took the streets in a socially distanced protest, demanding that life be valued before corporate profits.
 Twenty-one feminist organizations released a statement making clear they will continue to struggle against patriarchy, against fascism, racism and capitalism.

 “A lot of what we’ve been saying for years has become really obvious,” said Menéndez.
 “Women are sustaining everything right now.”

-This is the second instalment in Toward Freedom’s América Feminista series.
+This is the third instalment in Toward Freedom’s América Feminista series.
 Next week we’ll have a story from Guatemala.